jks-prv/kiwiclient/README.md

 There is now the possibility to change zoom level and offset frequency.

 * `microkiwi_waterfall.py`: launch this program with no filename and just the SNR will be computed, with a filename, the raw waterfall data is saved.
 Launch with `--help` to list all options.
-* `waterfall_data_analysis.ipynb`: this is a demo jupyther notebook to interactively analyze waterfall data.
+* `waterfall_data_analysis.ipynb`: this is a demo jupyter notebook to interactively analyze waterfall data.
 Easily transformable into a standalone python program.

 The data is, at the moment, transferred in uncompressed format.